Why you should use page titles and meta descriptions

 – Avoid using repetitions if possible.

-– Page titles should be unique and should not appear in other pages.
+– Page titles should be unique and not appear on other pages.

 How can you optimize your meta descriptions?